O-01/holbertonschool-simple_shell/README.md

 - This shell does not support wildcard characters such as ls *.c in parameters (or commands) at this time.

-- This shell doesn't support pipes or logical operators at this time.
+- This shell doesn't support logical operators at this time.

 ## Command/Output examples :dart: